 Figure 9 depicts a situation with the same specific paths of the fundamental values as in Figure 8, but with the ETF chartist as additional trader in the market.
 Again, no bubble occurs.
 In contrast to the scenario with fundamentalist and chartist only, the chartist does not lose all of his wealth.
 Due to the implicit investment of the ETF chartist in asset i, its price decreases less and thus the chartist (C) does not stop investing all together.
-Both index and i^{th} asset prices are very close to their respective fundamental values (see Figure 9a).
+Both the prices of the index and of asset i are very close to their respective fundamental values (see Figure 9a).
 As the fundamental value of asset i has a positive trend in this example, the fundamentalist invests in asset i.